 - 1) Name of the district(s) and lead contact person. - 2) Names of schools in the district(s) with pre-K through second grade classrooms. - 3) For each school named in question two provide the number of pre-K through second grade classrooms and the total number of children at each grade level. - 4) Number of eligible school staff (pre-K through second grade teachers and non-teaching support personnel) to receive TCIT-U training to be trainers and coaches in the eligible schools (see TCIT-U Training Guidelines). - 5) Please provide a summary description of the demographics of the student population and other important features of the communities served by the district(s). - 6) Describe current challenges facing the school district(s) that prompt interest in TCIT-U training and the objectives you hope to accomplish through this professional development initiative. - 7) How will you select the school staff to be trained as local TCIT-U trainers and coaches starting in June or July 2020?
-What criteria and/or strategy will guide your selection process? (see TCIT-U Training Guidelines) - 8) How will you select the first cohort of classroom teachers to receive the training and coaching from the local TCIT-U team? - 9) How will you use existing personnel or infrastructure to provide de-identified student data to the evaluation team?
+What criteria and/or strategy will guide your selection process? (see TCIT-U Training Guidelines) - 8) How will you select the first cohort of classroom teachers to receive the training and coaching from the local TCIT-U team? - 9) How will you use existing personnel or infrastructure to provide de-identified student data to the evaluation team? - 10) Besides working with Loyola to obtain IRB approval, are there additional steps you will need to take to ensure district-level approval for participation in the evaluation? - 11) What additional new learning demands may be active for your staff and teachers while participating in the TCIT-U training during the 2020-2021 school year? - 12) How will you ensure participating school personnel will have the time to participate?

-- 10) Besides working with Loyola to obtain IRB approval, are there additional steps you will need to take to ensure district-level approval for participation in the evaluation? - 11) How will you ensure participating school personnel will have the time to participate? - 12) How will you make sure that the costs of participating in this TCIT-U project are covered?
-See list of estimated local agency/school contribution to TCIT-U implementation on page two of the Training and Implementation Plan document attached after page five. - 13) If you are submitting an application for two districts, describe experience the districts have working together particularly in the area of teacher professional development.
+- 13) How will you make sure that the costs of participating in this TCIT-U project are covered?
+See list of estimated local agency/school contribution to TCIT-U implementation on page two of the Training and Implementation Plan document attached after page five. - 14) If you are submitting an application for two districts, describe experience the districts have working together particularly in the area of teacher professional development.